 Art: Rogers; Music: Carson, Shanley; Physical Education: Atwater.

-Content Specialists (Part-time): Bakas, Christofferson, Dabroski, Gaylord Robertson, Hanson J., Hanson M., Hynek, Johnson,

-Neilly, Zahn, Zrudsky
+Content Specialists (Part-time): Christofferson, Dykes, Gaylord Robertson, Hanson J., Hanson M., Hynek, Johnson, Neilly, Schmadeke, Sheronick, Zahn, Zrudsky

-Student Teaching Supervisors: Bartlett, Lanich, Oberbroeckling
+Student Teaching Supervisors: Bartlett, Hubler, Klostermann, Lanich, Oberbroeckling, Ollinger, Siebenga

 Coe College believes that the most effective preparation for teaching is one that combines a liberal arts education with courses in the theory and practice of teaching.
 The Education Department has the responsibility for coordinating the efforts of the College to provide such a program.